alexkemp9/Python3docs/README.md

   2. A response to a post by me within [ask.lo.org](https://ask.libreoffice.org/t/re-my-odt-froze-my-computer-i-had-to-press-the-power-button/113458) had stated that my extensive use of *Direct Paragraph Formatting* (sic) rather than *Body Text* was responsible for the increased load, since *“Direct formatting puts stress on Writer because every occurrence must be handled individually whereas style effects can be cached and reused at will”*.
 Such a design feature appeared to me to be rather stupid but, sure enough, experimentation seemed to show it to be true.

 Later Comment on ***“Direct Paragraph Formatting”*** within the [ask.lo.org answer](https://ask.libreoffice.org/t/re-my-odt-froze-my-computer-i-had-to-press-the-power-button/113458):
     At the time I read *“Direct Paragraph Formatting”* as a mis-type for *“Default Paragraph Style”*.
 That writer is obsessed with *any* use of direct format by someone asking for help, and immediately uses it as a stick to beat the questioner with.
-Having re-read the answer, I am now unsure as to whether that writer was referring to *Default Paragraph Style* or not.
+Having re-read the answer, I am now unsure as to whether that writer was referring to *Default Paragraph Sthttps://bugs.documentfoundation.org/show_bug.cgi?id=164307https://bugs.documentfoundation.org/show_bug.cgi?id=164307https://bugs.documentfoundation.org/show_bug.cgi?id=164307yle* or not.

 This is ***Libreoffice Writer Styles***:–